Products I Do Not Recommend

 Dr. Mercola' s Way Healthier Full Spectrum Light Bulbs

-Dr. Mercola's Whole Foods Multi-Vitamins.
+Dr. Mercola's Whole Foods Multi-Vitamins

-Seeing this product being sold by Dr. Mercola was a great surprise.
-He has never gone so far in destroying his credibility.
-The top of the page greets you with "WARNING - YOUR MULTIVITAMIN MAY NOT BE ALL IT CLAIMS TO BE..."
+Seeing this product being sold by Dr. Mercola was a grossly unhappy surprise.
+He has never gone so far in destroying his credibility before this.
+The top of the page greets you with -

 Fear-Based Selling Usually Indicates Deception